 Its models include a grand piano, an upright piano, and possibly the world’s smallest baby grand.
 There’s also a specialist yacht piano constructed to handle the world’s various climates.

 Goldfinch, Edelweiss’ specialist design team, also create some of the world’s most “fantastical” one-off art-case instruments.
 These look like no other piano you have ever seen.
-Previous Goldfinch by Edelweiss (as the brand is known) instruments include: The Crystal Piano (a Steinway covered with over half a million Swarovski crystals; The Leaking Piano (which melts over a balcony), The Baby, and The Solis.
+Other Goldfinch by Edelweiss (as the brand is known) instruments include: The Crystal Piano (a Steinway covered with over half a million Swarovski crystals; The Leaking Piano (which melts over a balcony), The Baby, The Solis, and Harmony of Nature.

 Goldfinch by Edelweiss’ latest creation is Le Silex (sometimes referred to as The Silex).